junyoung-sim/ddpg-quant/README.md

 ### Motivation

 1) My previous trading models based on DQNs have a discrete action space advising which trading action to take for a certain stock.
 The time has come to learn about continuous action spaces to optimizing portfolio weightings, which is more often a useful and challenging task.
 2) My previous trading models are made profitable through occasional short selling.
-However, I have come to realize that short selling has bad taste, both practically and morally.
-That said, I decide to shift my focus on a better problem: asset and wealth management through portfolio optimization.
+However, I have come to realize that short selling has bad taste, both practically and morally, which is why I decided to work on portfolio management (long-only).

 ## Geometric Brownian Motion for Estimating Asset Valuation Cycles